What do you do in a hit and run accident?

 But will it be more difficult?
 Yes, in my experience these cases are slightly more difficult.
-These types of cases are nearly impossible, in my earnest opinion, to try to handle them on your own.
+These types of cases are nearly impossible, in my earnest opinion, to try to handle on your own.

 You will blow it and make it ten times more difficult for your Atlanta personal injury lawyer or Decatur accident lawyer or McDonough accident attorney or whoever you hire in whatever city you hire them in.

 But, why?
 One reason is you probably have disclosed what you would settle for.
-That makes it harder for your lawyer to say we won’t settle for less the X when you already said you would take Y.
+That makes it harder for your lawyer to say we won’t settle for less than X when you already said you would take Y.

 Let the McClelland Law Firm help you in this situation.
 Save your time and energy for getting your life back together and let us spend our time and energy on getting you the best settlement for you.

 YOU HAVE FOUND YOUR ATLANTA, GEORGIA HIT AND RUN ACCIDENT ATTORNEY.

 We represent clients in personal injury and car accident cases in Atlanta, Marietta, Buckhead, Decatur, Stockbridge, McDonough, Griffin, Jackson, Forsyth, Monticello, and Macon as well as Fulton County, Dekalb County, Cobb County, Clayton County, Henry County, Lamar County, Spalding County, Butts County, Monroe County, and Bibb County.

 Call if you have been in a hit and run accident in Georgia.